The generic fiber of moduli spaces of bounded local $G$-shtukas: Bounded local -shtukas

+We do not know whether the same is true for condition \ref{DefBDLocal_A11} from Definition~\ref{DefBDLocal} in general.
+It is true, however, for the bounds in Example~\ref{exboundmu}.

-\begin{proof} The subset is well defined, because $\hat{Z}_R$ is by Definition~\ref{DefBDLocal}\ref{DefBDLocal_A1} invariant under multiplication with $L^+G$ on the left.
+\begin{proof}[Proof of Lemma~\ref{LemmaInverseBound}] The subset is well defined, because $\hat{Z}_R$ is by Definition~\ref{DefBDLocal}\ref{DefBDLocal_A1} invariant under multiplication with $L^+G$ on the left.
 We fix a faithful representation $\Darst\colon G\into\SL_r$ and consider the induced morphism $\rho_*\colon\Flag_G\into\Flag_{\SL_r}$.
 The ind-scheme structure on $\Flag_{G,R}$ is given as the inductive limit of the schemes

 where $\wh\Flag^{(n)}_{\SL_r}$ was defined in \eqref{EqBDSL}.
 We must show that $\hat{Z}_R^{-1}\times_{\wh\Flag_{G,R}}X_n$ is representable by a closed subscheme of $X_n$.
 Let $Y_n:=X_n\whtimes_{\wh\Flag_{G,R}}\bigl(LG\whtimes_{\BF_q}\Spec R/(\zeta^n)\bigr)$.
 Since $X_n\whtimes_{\wh\Flag_{G,R}}\hat{Z}_R\subset X_n$ is a closed subscheme, the base change $Z_n:=Y_n\whtimes_{X_n}X_n\whtimes_{\wh\Flag_{G,R}}\hat{Z}_R$ is a closed subscheme of $Y_n$, on which $L^+G_{R/(\zeta^n)}:=L^+G\whtimes_{\BF_q}\Spec R/(\zeta^n)$ acts by multiplication on the left.
 By Cramer's rule (e.g.~\cite[III.8.6, Formulas (21) and (22)]{BourbakiAlgebra}) the inversion $g\mapsto g^{-1}$ on $LG$ induces isomorphisms of $X_n$ with the quotient sheaf $L^+G_{R/(\zeta^n)}\backslash Y_n$ and of $\hat{Z}_R^{-1}\times_{\wh\Flag_{G,R}}X_n$ with $L^+G_{R/(\zeta^n)}\backslash Z_n$.
 Therefore it suffices to show that the morphism $L^+G_{R/(\zeta^n)}\backslash Z_n\to L^+G_{R/(\zeta^n)}\backslash Y_n$ of sheaves is representable by a closed immersion.
 The latter follows by \fpqc{} descent \cite[\S\,6.1, Theorem~6]{BLR} and \cite[IV$_2$, Proposition~2.7.1]{EGA} from the fact that the diagram